vanheeringen-lab/seq2science/docs/content/workflows/download_fastq.md

 SRX456  <-- SRA experiment
 SRRxzy  <-- SRA run
 DRX890  <-- DDBJ experiment
-DRR890  <-- DDBJ run
+DRR098  <-- DDBJ run
 ```

 #### Sample column

+When downloading fastq files there is only one column in the samples.txt.
+This is the sample column, where each sample is specified.
-If you use the pipeline on public data this should be the name of the accession (e.g. GSM2837484).
+Samples are specified with their name of the accession (e.g. GSM2837484).
 (Accepted formats start with "GSM", "SRR", "SRX", "DRR", "DRX", "ERR" or "ERX")

 #### Final notes
-- Make sure that the samples.tsv is a tab separated values file when running the pipeline.

 - Feel free to add columns to your liking (these will be ignored).

 ### Filling out the config.yaml

 Every workflow has many configurable options, and can be set in the `config.yaml` file.
 In each `config.yaml` we highlighted a couple options that we think are relevant for that specific workflow, and set (we think) **reasonable default** values.